This is the edited version of the Cook from Scratch from 2017 to accompany the current series of Smorgasbord Health Column Food Therapy

 - Not quite a pudding but a lovely vibrant dish with a difference.

-I do hope you are enjoying this collaboration of healthy tips from Sally and recipes from me( Carol) if so please let us know in comments and share among your friends….
+I do hope you are enjoying this selection of recipes from Carol if so please let us know in comments and share among your friends….